-- Apply and obtain Chartered Member status from the British Psychological Society (the legal body in the UK is the HCPC but BPS Member status is sufficient for people returning to their home country).
+- Register with the Health & Care Professions Council (HCPC) or obtain Chartered Member status as a Clinical Psychologist from the British Psychological Society (BOS) (the legal body in the UK is the HCPC but BPS Member status is sufficient for people returning to their home country).

-- Become a full member of the Malaysian Society of Clinical Psychology
+- Preferably, become a full member of the Malaysian Society of Clinical Psychology

 Many clinical psychology courses want you to have work experience before you start studying.
-They want you to know what you are getting yourself into.
-It’s good to find out whether you like talking to people in psychological distress because that’s what Clinical Psychologists spend most of their time doing.
+They want you to understand what you are getting yourself into.
+It’s good to find out whether you like talking to people in psychological distress before you start training because as a clinical Psychologist that’s what you will spend most of your time doing.

-It would be helpful to gain work experience working with a Clinical Psychologist but it isn’t necessary.
+It is helpful to gain work experience working with a Clinical Psychologist but it isn’t necessary.
 It is more important to spend time with people in psychological distress and learn from your experiences.